pemsley/coot/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

 OK, fine.
 Now let's undisplay it:

-  - In the drawer, the bottom card show now be the card for the newly imported ligand ("#3 Mol LZA").
+  - In the drawer, the bottom card should now be the card for the newly imported ligand ("#3 Mol LZA").
 Click on the eye icon to undisplay the ligand

 _Moorhen changes the icon to an uncrossed eye and the ligand disappears_